 After short-circuit disconnection, there must be no damage to the overload release or to any other part.
-The load feeder can resume operation without needing to be renewed.
+The 3RA2 fuseless load feeder can resume operation without any parts having to be repaired or replaced.
 Welding of the contactor contacts only is permitted if these can be separated easily without significant deformation.